bocoup/wpt/docs/writing-tests/reftest-tutorial.md

 this is the point you'll need to [configure your system to run WPT](../running-tests/from-local-system).

-[The lint tool]() can detect some of the common mistakes people make when contributing to WPT.
+[The lint tool](lint-tool) can detect some of the common mistakes people make when contributing to WPT.
 To run it, open a command-line terminal, navigate to the root of the WPT repository, and enter the following command:

-    python ./wpt lint
+    python ./wpt lint css/color

 If this recognizes any of those common mistakes in the new files, it will tell you where they are and how to fix them.
 If you do have changes to make, you can